 From time to time we receive questions about why you can get different results back-testing the same code.

-There are five reasons for differences in backtest results:
+There are many reasons for differences in backtest results:

-- Different data (for example if past history is updated/changed due to splits for example or backfill)
+For example if past history is updated/changed due to splits for example or backfill or external data update.

-- Different formula (sometimes even slight change to the formula causes big change in the results, for example if your formula uses #include and included code has changed)
+Sometimes even slight change to the formula causes big change in the results, for example if your formula uses #include and included code has changed